 Gillespie leads No. 10 Nova past Xavier in Big East opener

-Villanova has dominated the Big East since the conference realignment in 2013.
-The Wildcats have won five of the six regular-season conference titles and four of six tournament titles, including the last three.
+The victory was more of the same for the Wildcats, who have dominated the Big East since the conference realignment in 2013.
+They have won five of the six regular-season conference titles and four of six tournament titles, including the last three.
 Villanova won a pair of national titles, in 2016 and 2018, during that stretch.

+Wright knows another Big East title isn’t going to be easy, especially given that Villanova starts three sophomores and a freshman, along with a junior.

+“That’s what the Big East is going to be like every night, home or away,” he said.
+“It’s going to be a grinder.
+There are just so many good teams in this league.
+This is going to be incredible this season.
+It’s a great learning experience for us.”

 Villanova led by as many as 17 points in the first half, but had that advantage trimmed to seven, 32-25, at the break.
 Xavier got within four early in the half, but the Musketeers could not get closer.